BPAL Laughter of Loki

 CAUTION: WORDINESS AHOY

 Ever since I began looking into indie perfumes, this one has always been on the top of my wish list.
 Laughter of Loki is from the 2014 Ragnarok collection, which was limited edition.
 It’s highly coveted and it has been permanently sold out for years, with bottles going for up to $100 on ebay.
-Luckily, I was offered a decant of it by a lovely user on the BPAL forum.
+Luckily, I was offered a decant of it by a lovely user on the BPAL forum, and I was then gifted an almost full bottle of it by some very kind friends.

 I’ve always loved reading about mythology, especially Norse mythology, and Loki was always my favorite.
 When I saw this, I knew I needed to find it.
 The notes are also super interesting and unusual, especially red ginger, basil, and mistletoe.
 Hell, I didn’t even know that you could put mistletoe in perfume!
 So, did this perfume live up to all the hype that I built up for it?